tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Target tables for all observation proposals are to be submitted through ARK/RPS;

-* The Scientific/Technical/Management section of proposals is limited to four pages for small proposal and six pages for large proposals.
+* The Scientific/Technical/Management section of proposals is limited to four pages.
 No table of contents in the body of the proposal is required.
 No supporting material (e.g., curriculum vitae (CV), pending/current support) is required or permitted;

 * Optional Latex and MS Word templates for the Scientific/Technical/Management are available